 How much does a Georgia alcohol seller bond cost?

 The Georgia Department of Revenue requires sellers of alcohol to file a surety bond before commencing business operations.
-Since there are so many different types of alcohol seller bonds in Georgia, as illustrated in the chart below, there is a variety in the amounts required for the bonds.
+Because there are so many different types of alcohol seller bonds in Georgia, as illustrated in the chart below, a variety of amounts are required for the bonds.
 There is also a variance in the length of these bonds (although most remain valid for 1 year) and the cancellation clauses associated with them.

 For certain alcohol seller bonds, such as the manufacturers distilled spirits license bond, SuretyBonds.com can instantly issue for just $100.
 This means there is no credit check and everyone qualifies for the flat rate!

 For other bonds, such as the brew pub license bond, premiums are determined through an underwriting process.
 This consists of a review of your credit report and financial history.
 Worried that you don’t qualify?
 We can approve 99% of our applicants through our bad credit bonding program!